apache/airflow/docs/howto/operator/gcp/sftp_to_gcs.rst

 ---------------------

 Use the ``wildcard`` in ``source_path`` parameter to move the specific files.
+You can use only one wildcard within your path.
 The ``destination_path`` defines the path that is prefixed to all copied files, e.g. ``tests_sftp_hook_dir/subdir/parent-1.bin`` is copied to ``specific_files/parent-1.bin``, and ``tests_sftp_hook_dir/subdir/parent-2.bin`` is copied to ``specific_files/parent-2.bin`` .